snorristurluson/snorristurluson.github.io/about.md

 as well as another game studio I co-founded (Lightspeed Games).

 This blog details some interesting things I've run into at work, as well as new things I'm trying out in my spare time.
-At Arctic Theory I'm working Unreal Engine 4, both in C++ and Blueprints.
+At Arctic Theory I'm working in Unreal Engine 4, both in C++ and Blueprints.
 Before that I played around with Vulkan, and tried some new programming languages - Erlang/Elixir, Go, Swift whereas most of my work in the past is in C++ and Python.